itqpleyva/SpringAsynchronousCompletableFuture/README.md

 # SpringAsynchronusCompletableFuture
-<h3>Spring Boot example of the execution of asynchronus methods using CompletableFuture</h3>
+<h3>Spring Boot example of the execution of asynchronous methods using CompletableFuture</h3>
 <br>
 This example consumes the service provided by Github to obtain account information (https://api.github.com/users/).
 In the run method of the main class, the data of three accounts are requested, for this, three requests of the gitHubLookupService.findUser() service are executed asynchronously.
 <br>